emilioMaddalena/causal-inference-studies/material/confounders.md

 At first sight, the collider seems inoffensive as there are no arrows going from $Z$ to $X$ or $Y$, so how could it bias our analysis?

 Well, causal effects respect the arrow directions, but statistical association doesn't.
 It can flow against them.

+!!! tip "TL;DR"
+    :sparkles::sparkles::sparkles: Treatment randomization is magical: it makes all confounding go away! :sparkles::sparkles::sparkles:

+If you were to randomly give out ice cream to people, regardless of the season, you would see the association between ice cream and shark attacks disappear.

+With the DAG in mind, randomization would **cut the arrow** that connects season and ice cream, disqualifying season as a confounder.

+This is the beauty of randomized controlled trials (RCTs), widely employed in medical studies.
+By randomly assigning patients to the treatment or control group, you break all confounding.
+No wonder why RCTs are regarded as a gold standard in that field.